hirrakhan/hkatcafewebsite/week 2.md

 ## Week 2
-* During this week, I was shown a template that fitted the requirements and code needed for my website (HKatCafe), i had also changed the header image.
+* During the second week, I was given and shown a template that fitted the requirements including its code needed for my website (HKatCafe)
+* I had made ammendements to the templates code that includes; header image, meta tags, nav, footer and section

 ## Template HTML code
 ```